SimpleITK/SimpleITK/docs/source/faq.rst

 Why should I use a virtual environment?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you install SimpleITK we highly recommend that you create a
+Before installing SimpleITK we highly recommend creating a
-virtual environment into which you install the package.
+virtual environment into which the package can be installed.
 Note that
 different Python versions and distributions have different programs for
 creating and managing virtual environments.

-The use of a virtual environment allows you to elegantly deal with
+The use of a virtual environment allows a user to elegantly deal with
 package compatibility issues, to quote `The Hitchhiker’s Guide to
 Python! <https://docs.python-guide.org/en/latest/>`__: